-At the federal level we work similarly; we develop policy recommendations, we had a whole set of bipartisan recommendations that we released in the end of 2016 that were directed around a policy agenda for the new president.
+At the federal level we work similarly; we develop policy recommendations, we had a whole set of bi-partisan recommendations that we released in the end of 2016 that were directed around a policy agenda for the new president.
 We also work there around building public awareness, strategic communications, policy development, and vetting of policies, but also working to bring the practitioner voice, folks at community colleges in states doing the work on the ground, to Washington to make sure the policymakers are hearing directly from people who actually are doing the work.
-That in a nutshell is NSC's work.
-We exist to lift up good work that is happening at the state and local level, [to] make sure that policymakers are hearing about it, and to advance strong policies that can help adult learners and help jobseekers and workers to really build the skills they need so they can earn family-sustaining wages.
+We exist to lift up good work that is happening at the state and local level, to make sure that policymakers are hearing about it, and to advance strong policies that can help adult learners and help jobseekers and workers to really build the skills they need so they can earn family-sustaining wages.